 Step 6: For mobile subscribers, restore from the app

-Use help.openai.com chat with this template:
+Use the help assistant at help.openai.com (or Settings → Help) with this template:

 Subject: Plus downgraded without notice, payment active